gzcch/cch.github.io/index.md

 -  **[May.
 2023 -- now]**  I'm an intern of  Prof. <a href="https://scholar.google.com.hk/citations?user=A20BZnQAAAAJ&hl=zh-CN&oi=ao" target="_blank"> Huaxiu Yao</a> from <a href="https://www.unc.edu/"  target="_blank">UNC</a>.

 ## Awards
-- **[Second Prize.2022]**  University of Electronic Science and Technology of China  Postgraduate Academic Scholarship
+- **[Second Prize.2022]**  University of Electronic Science and Technology of China  Undergraduate Academic Scholarship